AntoineZen/DFS/analysis.rst

 .. image:: img/FIT-per-type.png
     :scale: 70 %

 Most FITS for the ICs have been taken from manufacturer data.
-In the table, the cell in orange have been determined by analogy, cell in blue where computed using the "MTBF calculator" This has been done for two IC.
+In the table, the cell in orange have been determined by analogy, cell in blue where computed using the "MTBF calculator".

+Analogy have been done for two IC.
 Both IC (MT41J128M16HA-15E and M25P32-VMF6P) are manufactured by *Micron Technology* that provides no reliability data.

 The **MT41J128M16HA-15E** is a 2Gbit DRAM from Micron, organized in 16Meg * 16bits * 8 Banks.
 Data from *Allicance Memory* AS4C32M16D1A-5TIN where use instead.
 This device is a DRAM organized in 8Meg * 16bits * 4 banks.
 The manufacturer specify the reliability of this device to 11 FIT.
 As this device is 4 times smaller that MT41J128M16HA-15E, we can determine a equivalent FIT of 44, so that the reliability is proportional to the memory size.

 The **M25P32-VMF6P** is a 32Mb Low-Voltage Serial NOR Flash.
 As no manufacturer data was available, data from a similar device has been used.
 Data for *Microchip* have been used.
 Microchip offers data from the whole 25 family with an FIT of 57.

 The **GENNUM GN4124** i is a PCI-Express to local bus bridge.
 The manufacture (*Gennum*) does not provide reliability data.
 As this IC is an ASIC (Application Specific IC), it is not possible to estimate a FIT from a similar component.
 In this case, it is mandatory to use the "MTBF calculator" program.
-For this device, The program compute a FIT of 50.
+For this device, the program compute a faiure rate of 50 FIT.

 Other Passive and discrete component FITs have been computed using the *MTBF calculator* program.
 When using this program, it is important to choose the **IEC-62380** predication model to set the appropriate norm and the **GF** mission profile.
 GF mission profile stand from "Ground Fix".
 As our circuit is a PC card, this seems to be the appropriate profile.